wotakumoe/wotaku/merch.md

 - **Surface Mail**
     - Ships items through freight ship
     - Longest
     - Cheapest
     - Currently Offered Choice
 - **SAL**
-    - Economic Airmail (combine the reasonable"ish" rate of surface, with somewhat the faster duration of airmail))
+    - Economic Airmail (combine the reasonable"ish" rate of surface, with somewhat the faster duration of airmail)
     - Shipping items through air
-    - Slightly expensive than surface mail but cheaper than airmail,
+    - Slightly expensive than surface mail but cheaper than airmail
-    - Faster than surface mail, basically an option between surface mail and airmail,
+    - Faster than surface mail, basically an option between surface mail and airmail
     - **Temporarily suspended** (not offered as a choice)
 - **Airmail**
      - Shipping items through air